Table of Contents

 - Jewelry: I take lightweight pieces I don’t care about losing.

-- Hair Ties: I currently have long hair so I need these to corral it.
+- Hair Ties: I currently have long hair so I take these to corral it.

 - Buffs: I used to use bandanas but now I’m a Buff convert.
 They’re great for restraining hair in the wind and a solution for bad hair days.
 And they can double as a hat or scarf.